One Mo' Time (musical): Original off-Broadway production

 The Off-Broadway production opened in New York at the Village Gate Theatre in October 1979.
 At the 23rd Annual Grammy Awards in 1980, the show's recording was nominated for Best Original Cast Show Album.
 One of the members in the orchestra was the legendary trumpeter Jabbo Smith, who was a rival of Louis Armstrong in the late 1920s.
-Smith can be heard frequently in the musical's recording.